Church encoding: One pair as a list node

+Church lists – right fold representation

 As an alternative to the encoding using Church pairs, a list can be encoded by identifying it with its right fold function.
 For example, a list of three elements x, y and z can be encoded by a higher-order function that when applied to a combinator c and a value n returns c x (c y (c z n)).
+Equivalently, it is an application of the chain of functional compositions of partial applications, (c x $\circ$ c y $\circ$ c z) n.

 This list representation can be given type in System F.